evg13ny/Examples/readme.md

 Here you can find an examples of my work.

-1. <a href="https://github.com/evg13ny/examples/tree/main/portfolio%20website" target="_blank">Responsive portfolio website</a> using HTML, CSS and JavaScript with dark / light theme and swiper.
+* <a href="https://github.com/evg13ny/examples/tree/main/portfolio%20website" target="_blank">Responsive portfolio website</a> using HTML, CSS and JavaScript with dark / light theme and swiper.

-2. A simple <a href="https://github.com/evg13ny/examples/tree/main/to-do%20list" target="_blank">to-do list</a> using PHP, MySQL and Bootstrap.
+* A simple <a href="https://github.com/evg13ny/examples/tree/main/to-do%20list" target="_blank">to-do list</a> using PHP, MySQL and Bootstrap.

-3. <a href="https://github.com/evg13ny/examples/tree/main/blog%20website" target="_blank">Blog website</a> using PHP, MySQL and MVC model.
+* <a href="https://github.com/evg13ny/examples/tree/main/blog%20website" target="_blank">Blog website</a> using PHP, MySQL and MVC model.

-4. <a href="https://github.com/evg13ny/examples/tree/main/mobile%20shopee" target="_blank">Ecommerce store</a> using PHP, MySQL, SASS and Bootstrap.
+* <a href="https://github.com/evg13ny/examples/tree/main/mobile%20shopee" target="_blank">Ecommerce store</a> using PHP, MySQL, SCSS and Bootstrap.